 "Stranger than fiction," the old saying goes about the truth.
 The tales of history and the events of today prove this to be true, practically on a daily basis.
-There is a man unique in all history: burned in effigy12 for heresy by the Catholics and burned in reality by the Protestants!
+There is a man unique in all history: burned in effigy for heresy by the Catholics and burned in reality by the Protestants!

 The sentence of the Inquisition against Michael Servetus in the Catholic city of Vienne, France, that "he should be burned at a slow fire until his body was reduced to ashes" was carried out, at the instigation of John Calvin, by the Protestant city of Geneva, Switzerland.
+And burned at the stake for what?
 The Protestant historian Roland Bainton would write in his book, "Travails of Religious Liberty" that "he put the adjective in the wrong place."

 The judges wrote that Servetus deserved to die for dividing the church of God and thereby ruining many souls.
-This, of course, was exactly the charge the Catholic Inquisition made in their death sentences against Protestants and
+This, of course, was exactly the charge the Catholic Inquisition made in their death sentences against Protestants and Anabaptists.

-Anabaptists.
 For both, such spiritual ruin was tantamount to murder.
 The fact that both could not be right at the same time did not bother either the Protestants or the Catholics.
 The possibility that maybe neither were didn't even occur to them.
 The endless possibilities of interpreting theological truths did not give them pause that perhaps they shouldn't enforce their beliefs on others.

 The end was neither merciful nor swift.
-What was exacted of him "for setting yourself against the divine majesty" calls into profound question how those who could do such things could know, in any way, shape, or form, the Prince of Peace.
+What was exacted of him "for setting yourself against the divine majesty" calls into profound question how those who could do such